-The arts and culture sector is a vital part of Nova Scotia.
-Cultural expression contributes to the uniqueness of our many communities and the entire province.
-The Creative Nova Scotia Leadership Council (CNSLC) is a partnership between the cultural sector and the government of Nova Scotia designed to foster better understanding and decision-making.
+The arts and culture sector is a vital part of Nova Scotia and cultural expression contributes to the uniqueness of our many communities and the entire province.
+The Creative Nova Scotia Leadership Council (CNSLC) is a partnership between the cultural sector and the government of Nova Scotia designed to foster better collaboration and decision-making.

 The Council is made up of 16 members who represent the diverse arts and culture industry throughout Nova Scotia.
-This year we are seeking 4 new council members to join our table of cultural and creative industry leaders representing the Province’s ethnic, cultural and regional diversity.
+This year, we are seeking four (4) new council members to join our table of cultural and creative industry leaders representing the Province’s ethnic, cultural, and regional diversity.

-Your voice, perspective, and expertise is needed.
-If you are a Nova Scotian interested in contributing to efforts to grow and strengthen the culture sector, and to better understand our Nova Scotian identity, you are urged to apply to join this dedicated and passionate group.
+Your voice, perspective, lived experience and expertise are needed.
+If you are a Nova Scotian interested to grow and strengthen the culture sector, and to better understand our Nova Scotian identity, you are urged to apply to join this dedicated and passionate group.

 What is the CNSLC all about:

 The Creative Nova Scotia Leadership Council was created to play a key role in promoting arts and culture and enabling the success of creative industries in the province.
-As such it:
+As such, the council:

 - serves as a consultative body to the Nova Scotia government on matters of cultural policy and cultural sector development;

 - aims to enhance cultural activity through research and consultation, investment, promotion, and preservation; advises and makes recommendations to the Minister of Communities, Culture and Heritage on matters important to Nova Scotia’s creative sector.

 The perspectives of those involved daily in arts and culture activities are invaluable to our province.
 With Council’s insight, government can develop policies that benefit artists and grow the creative economy.